Vincenzo Lunardi: 5 December 1785

-A couple of weeks later, in early December, a local 'character' called Lothian Tam managed to get entangled in the ropes and as the balloon ascended—again from St. Andrew's Square in Glasgow, Tam was lifted 6 metres before being cut loose and falling—with apparently no serious injury.
+A couple of weeks later, in early December, a local man called Lothian Tam became entangled in the ropes and as the balloon ascended—again from St. Andrew's Square in Glasgow, was lifted 6 metres before being cut loose and falling—with apparently no serious injury.
 The weather was worse on this flight—which had to end after just 20 minutes, with the Grand Balloon landing in Milton of Campsie—just over 10 miles from Glasgow.
 His landing, on 5 December 1785, is commemorated by a small plaque in the village.

 20 December 1785

-However, the next flight on 20 December 1785, was a disaster, though Lunardi survived.
+The next flight on 20 December 1785, was a disaster, though Lunardi survived.
 Seventy minutes after the ascent from the grounds of Heriot's Hospital in Edinburgh, Lunardi was forced down in the sea.
 He spent a long time in the North Sea until rescued by a passing fishing boat that docked at North Berwick.
 The diary of the Rev John Mill from Shetland states:

 'A French man called Lunardi fled over the Firth of Forth in a Balloon, and lighted in Ceres parish, not far from Cupar, in Fife; and O! how much are the thoughtless multitude set on these and like foolish vanities to the neglect of the one thing needful.
 Afterwards, 'tis said, when soaring upwards in the foresaid machine, he was driven by the wind down the Firth of Forth, and tumbled down into the sea near the little Isle of May, where he had perished had not a boat been near who saved him and his machine.'

 A short time later, Lunardi published An Account of five Aerial Voyages in Scotland (1786), written as a series of letters to his guardian, Gherardo Campagni.

 Lunardi would subsequently invent a life-saving device for shipwrecked people.
 Called by the inventor his "aquatic machine" it was like a one-man lifeboat with an oar for steering.
 He successfully tested the machine in 1787.

 1786

 What was supposed to be his 12th launch at Newcastle upon Tyne in 1786 ended in a casualty, when Lunardi spilled sulfuric acid on the ground.
 Assistants restraining the already buoyant balloon fled from the place which caused it to take off.
-One of them, the son of Mr. Heron, under-sheriff of Northumberland, had a rope twisted around his hand and could not disengage himself in time.
+One of them, Ralph Heron, the son of Mr. Heron, under-sheriff of Northumberland, had a rope twisted around his hand and could not disengage himself in time.
 He was drawn up in the air.
 Eventually, he fell to the ground and died a while later from internal injuries.

 The critical responses following this death made Lunardi leave Great Britain.